ozontech/testo/docs/how-to.md

 ## How to annotate tests

-Annotations attach static plugin options to a specific test, so plugins can see them before the test runs (useful for planning, reporting, retries and similar features).
+Annotations attach static plugin options to a specific test, so plugins can see them before the test runs - for example to plan retries or add report labels.

 Use `testo.For` for regular tests and `testo.ForEach` for parametrized ones: